Alir3z4/DemandwareSimpleRelevanceBusinessManagerExtension/README.md

 * `Pipelins`: **ExportResourceForSimpleRelevance**
 * `Startnode`: **Start**

 The rest of the form is for job schedule datetime settings.
 Fill them as you like.
+After filling the form press `Apply` button to create/save the schedule job.

+#####SimpleRelevance API credentials#####
+Extension requires your SimpleRelevance API credentials in orther to make API calls.
+You need to provide these creds to extension.
+On schedule job form page select `Parameters` tab and define these two parameters.
+* `APIKEY`
+* `BusinessName`
+As their name, and set the proper values.
+You can get API key and Business name from you SimpleRelevance account setting page.

 [1]: https://www.simplerelevance.com/api_doc/